abetusk/scratch/notes/ideas.md

 * an ancient relic grants a wish but the grantee unravels thinking there's a cost that never comes
-* a victim of a malevolent ghost (serial murdere, etc.) herself becomes a ghost and starts stalking the malevolent ghost
+* a victim of a malevolent ghost (serial murderer, etc.) herself becomes a ghost and starts stalking the malevolent ghost
 * a song/album heard faintly in the background of another recording and reconstructed to become a hit.
 A lore builds up around the album, with the artists being unable to